 Are there restaurants in town?
 It’s been said that some of the best food in Alaska is found in McCarthy!
 There are a lot of restaurants around town.
 Don’t worry, it’s a small town, you’ll find em all!
 Coming on and off the glacier in Kennicott, Meatza Wagon food is world famous.
 There’s always something happening at The Potato.
 Of course, there’s always The Golden Saloon.
 And Chris Epton is grilling up the best burger just outside of town at Glacier View.
 But anywhere you eat, it’ll be a treat!

 Is there a store in the area?
-There is a small general store in McCarthy that has a few basic odds and ends.
+There is a small general store in McCarthy that has the basics.
 You can buy everything you need to cook up a meal back at the grill at the cabins, or for a packed lunch out on a day hike!

 Is there gas available for sale in McCarthy?
 We recommend filling up in Chitina, at the start of the McCarthy Road.
 Just count on no, but in an emergency, it can be found!
 It is the end of the road, you know!

 What time is Check In and Check Out?
-Check In is (roughly!) is from 2pm – 9pm and Check Out is at (roughly!)
-11am.
+Check In is is from 2pm – 9pm and Check Out is at 11am.
 We’re pretty flexible.
 It’s your vacation!

 Do you get internet at Blackburn Cabins?
 At this time, we don’t offer WiFi.
 Some phone services work out here (Verizon, CVT, and Sprint is hit-or-miss).
 There is a Copper Valley Telephone hot-spot in McCarthy and Kennicott.
 And sometimes it’s possible to find WiFi at local restaurants around town.

 What do you do with garbage?
 The answer is that everything that comes in here has to go out, get burned, or buried.
 We ask that if possible, you take you trash with you.
-If not, we recycle aluminum cans, tin cans, carboard, and glass.
+If not, we recycle aluminum cans and plastic bottles.
 We burn paper and toilet paper.
 The rest is stored in bear-safe containers until it can be hauled out to the nearest landfill, which is 130 miles away!

 Can you see Russia from McCarthy?
 I’ve climbed the highest ridge in the valley here (albeit not near the highest ridge in the Wrangell Mountains).
 Although it was a very clear day, I still was unable to see Russia.
 Maybe next time I’ll try a higher ridge.